 Bali also has epic sunset settings

-Jimbaran Bay is where travelers flock to eat fresh seafood and watch the sun set, and the Four Seasons there is about to debut its latest venue: the palatial two-level Imperial Villa, which can hold up to 100 people for a wedding overlooking the sea, and where the bride and groom (or one side of the family) could sleep afterward.
-The resort also has beach and garden venues and an on-staff Balinese priest, who is also a traditional healer for chakra rebalancing and energy clearing, and a certified meditation teacher.
-At Alila Villas Uluwatu, weddings take place seemingly perched over the cliff and depending on the time of year you may bask in the afterglow.
-Uluwatu Surf Villas has perhaps the most jaw-dropping sunset setting at the top of a sloping cliff (surfers will likely be riding the swell way below)—their weddings top out at 100 people for a seated dinner, and they require a three-night buyout (the property sleeps 48) which includes an in-house planner to see after details.
-A recovery BBQ is offered for the day after, and the in-house caterer can do everything from sit-down dinners in an array of cuisines to a Pasar Malam, which is the local version of a night market, with stations of Indonesian dishes.
+Jimbaran Bay is where travelers flock to eat fresh seafood and watch the sun set, and the Four Seasons there is about to debut its latest venue: the palatial two-level Imperial Villa, which can hold up to 100 people for a wedding overlooking the sea and where the bride and groom (or one side of the family) could sleep afterward.
+The resort also has beach and garden venues and an on-staff Balinese priest, who is also a traditional healer for chakra rebalancing and energy clearing, as well as a certified meditation teacher.
+At Alila Villas Uluwatu, weddings take place seemingly perched over the cliff and depending on the time of year, you may bask in the afterglow.
+Uluwatu Surf Villas has perhaps the most jaw-dropping sunset setting at the top of a sloping cliff (surfers will likely be riding the swell way below).
+Their weddings top out at 100 people for a seated dinner and they require a three-night buyout (the property sleeps 48) which includes an in-house planner.
+A recovery BBQ is offered for the day after, and the in-house caterer can do everything from sit-down dinners with an array of cuisines to a Pasar Malam, which is the local version of a night market, with stations of Indonesian dishes.